Joe Sakic: All-Star Games

-Sakic was voted into the NHL All-Star Game 13 times and played in 12 of them, serving as a captain for two of them, the last in 2007.
+Sakic was voted into the NHL All-Star Game 13 times and played in 12 of them, serving as a captain for two, the last in 2007.
 He had at least one point in 11 of them.
-The only one that he missed entirely was the 1997 All-Star Game, due to an injury.
-Sakic won the Most Valuable Player award in the 2004 All-Star Game after scoring a hat trick, despite the Western Conference losing the game.
+The only one Sakic missed was the 1997 All-Star Game due to injury.
+Sakic won the MVP award in the 2004 All-Star Game after scoring a hat trick, despite the Western Conference losing the game.
 He is the all-time assist leader in All-Star Games with 16 assists and is third place in all-time all-star scoring with 22 points, behind Mario Lemieux (23 points) and Wayne Gretzky (25 points).
-His best record in an All-Star Game was in 2007, when he scored four assists for the winning team; however the MVP award was given to Daniel Brière, who had a goal and four assists.
+His best record in an All-Star Game was in 2007, when he scored four assists for the winning team; however, the MVP award was given to Daniel Brière, who had a goal and four assists.

 International play

-Sakic had an extensive international hockey career, representing Canada at seven international competitions.
-After being drafted by the Nordiques in 1987, he went on and helped Canada win the 1988 World Junior Championship.
-His next tournament was the 1991 World Championships, where Canada won the silver medal and Sakic contributed eleven points in ten games.
-He tried out for the 1991 Canada Cup Canadian team, but was the first player to be cut, being cited for his weak leg strength.
+Sakic had an extensive international hockey career, representing Canada in seven international competitions.
+After being drafted by the Nordiques in 1987, Sakic went on to help the Canadian junior team win the 1988 World Junior Championship.
+Sakic's next tournament was the 1991 World Championships, in which Team Canada won the silver medal and Sakic contributed eleven points in ten games.
+Sakic tried out for the 1991 Canada Cup Canadian team but was the first player to be cut, being cited for his weak leg strength.
 Sakic was bitter about the experience, feeling he was not given a good enough chance to prove himself, and called the whole experience "a complete waste of time."

-Sakic's first successful professional tournament was the 1994 World Championships, where Canada won its first gold medal in the tournament since 1961.
+Sakic's first successful professional tournament was the 1994 World Championships, in whiche Canada won its first gold medal in the tournament since 1961.
 Sakic's seven points in eight games were a crucial part of the team's success.
-During the 1996 World Cup of Hockey, he played only a minor role in Canada's second-place finish as he scored one goal and two assists in six games.
-However, the tournament allowed him to showcase that he was indeed a dominant player who had simply been overlooked.
+During the 1996 World Cup of Hockey, Sakic played only a minor role in Canada's second-place finish as he scored one goal and two assists in six games.
+However, the tournament allowed Sakic to showcase that he was indeed a dominant player who had simply been overlooked.